evgenyneu/moa/README.md

 ## •ᴥ•

-This project is dedicated to [the moa](https://en.wikipedia.org/wiki/Moa), gigantic flightless birds that lived in New Zealand and became extinct in 15th century.
+This project is dedicated to [the moa](https://en.wikipedia.org/wiki/Moa), species of flightless birds that lived in New Zealand and became extinct in 15th century.